 Backpacking Nicaragua was without a doubt my favourite adventure in Central America.
-With chilled surfing beaches, heady party towns, towering volcanos and stunning landscapes, Nicaragua is a country with something for everyone!
+With chilled surfing beaches, heady party towns, towering volcanos and stunning landscapes, backpacking across Nicaragua is an experience unlike any other and there really is something for everybody.

 - Accommodation: Room costs vary across the country with Leon being one of the most expensive places to stay.
 In general, the good places fill up fast so you want to try and book in advance.
 It’s possible to get a dorm bed for as little as $5 but a double room will often cost the price of two beds in a dorm so if there’s two of you, you can have a private room most of the time for no additional cost.